lukehanabi/D-fastND-liciousPizzeria/README.md

     final static String sinkQueueName = "sink-entryQueue";

-The initial Order is entered in the first queue and aggregations are performed over new order messages.
+# The initial Order is entered in the first queue and aggregations are performed over new order messages.

-It can be built with gradle or maven:
+# It can be built with gradle or maven:

 ./gradlew build

 mvn clean install

 mvn spring-boot:run

+# Dockerfile build:

+sudo docker build .../D-fastND-liciousPizzeria/src/main/java/docker